City Park Concept Plan

 A planning exercise is coming to a close to enhance City Park as a vibrant place for residents and visitors to enjoy.
 The exercise will create a concept plan for a unified vision and to help integrate the City's popular waterfront park with Bernard Avenue, the new Downtown Pier and public marina, and Stuart Park.
 The plan will guide infrastructure decisions and make recommendations for improvements in both the immediate future and over the next decade.

-Registration is now closed.
-The City of Kelowna will host a community workshop to help refine the City Park Concept Plan on June 25, from 5 to 8 p.m. at the Coast Capri Hotel.
-With the decision to remove the proposed Visitor Centre from the original City Park Concept Plan, further public input is being sought to reconsider how space in the park can be organized to attract and benefit park users.
+The City of Kelowna hosted a community workshop to help refine the City Park Concept Plan on June 25, 2014.
+With the decision to remove the proposed Visitor Centre from the original City Park Concept Plan, further public input was being sought to reconsider how space in the park can be organized to attract and benefit park users.

 The views expressed will be compiled and analyzed including the financial and technical considerations.
-An open house and a Report to City Council will be presented in the fall.
+A report to City Council will be presented in the fall.

 Urban Design Planner